 Home Work Burnout is becoming more talked about as the pandemic continues.
 In the early stages of the lockdown working from home was a welcome novelty for many.
-Not many of us envisage still doing it seven months later.
+Not many of us envisaged still doing it twelve months later.

 Initially, the idea sounded ideal: no commute, joggers on all day and a break from your commute.
 As the pandemic lingers, with no definitive end in sight, fatigue and burnout have surfaced as important issues affecting many remote employees.